 Violations of the university’s policy on drugs by a university student raises the question of a student’s fitness to continue at the University of Illinois.

 Drugs include controlled substances, alcohol, and substances that may be detrimental to health, even though not subject to state and federal laws.

 The illegal possession or use of drugs or drug paraphernalia is prohibited.
-Although the possession and use of marijuana is allowed under Illinois state law in some circumstances, the possession or use of marijuana for medical or recreational purposes is prohibited on university property.
+Although the possession and use of cannabis is allowed under Illinois state law in some circumstances, the possession or use of cannabis for medical or recreational purposes is prohibited on university property.

 The illegal distribution, sale, making or manufacture of drugs is prohibited.

 Drug use resulting in incapacitation that requires transportation to the hospital by emergency medical personnel, or refusal to accept such transportation when it is recommended by emergency medical personnel, can trigger a mandatory assessment (see § 2-102).